Angela Miri: Life

-In February, 2016, His Excellency the President and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria, Muhammadu Buhari GCFR appointed her the Vice-Chancellor of this great University - Federal University Lokoja.
-Prof Angela Freeman Miri's stewardship lasted five years and she successfully completed her tenure on 15 February 2021.
+In February, 2016, His Excellency the President and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria, Muhammadu Buhari GCFR appointed her the Vice-Chancellor of this University - Federal University Lokoja.
+Prof Angela Freeman Miri's stewardship lasted five years and she completed her tenure on the 15 February 2021.

 In 2017 she became the Vice Chancellor of the Federal University, Lokoja.